Mind the gap: Other uses

-Despite its origin as a utilitarian safety warning, "Mind the gap" has become a stock phrase, and is used in many other contexts having little to do with subway safety.
+Despite its origin as a utilitarian safety warning, "Mind the gap" has become a stock phrase and is used in many other contexts having little to do with subway safety.

 It has been used as the title of at least two music albums by Scooter and Tristan Psionic, a film, and a novel, as the name of a movie production company, a theatre company, and a board game.
+It was also the title of a regional daytime quiz show on ITV, hosted by Paul Ross.

 The phrase is used in many video games, including Portal, Call of Duty: Modern Warfare 3, Halo, Where's My Water, Temple Run, Quantum Conundrum, Killing Floor, Amazing Alex, Armadillo Run and BioShock Infinite, and in animated series such as The Clone Wars, usually in an ironic context.
-A soldier in Captain America: The First Avenger says it, humorously, before they descend via zip-line onto a moving train across snowy mountain peaks.
+A soldier in Captain America: The First Avenger says it humorously before they descend via zip-line onto a moving train across snowy mountain peaks.
 It was a prominent utterance by the subterranean cannibal killer of the 1972 movie Death Line.
 The phrase is also featured in the soundtrack of the game Timesplitters: Future Perfect in the Subway level.

 It is also the title of a Noisettes song on their album What's the Time Mr. Wolf?.
 The phrase is used in the songs "Deadwing" by Porcupine Tree, "Bingo" by Madness, "Someone in London" by Godsmack, Metal Airplanes by Matthew Good and "New Frontier" by the Counting Crows.
 Emma Clarke, one of the voices of the London Underground, has released a Mind The Gap single.
 It features spoof London Underground announcements.
 The name of the Portuguese hip hop group Mind Da Gap was also inspired by this stock phrase.

 The phrase was used as the name for a campaign in December 2010 to lobby the UK Government to allow Gap Year students to defer their university place and not pay the higher tuition fees in September 2012.

 The phrase has been used to name a combinatorial optimization problem.

 The original Oswald Laurence "Mind the gap" announcement and the current voice-over announcements are also used in electronic music.